4dboard/Proxy-yxorP/README.md

 > ⛔️ *ARCHIVE PENDING*: This endeavour is likely to fail owing to a lack of support.
 If you find this project interesting, please support it by smashing the "star" button.
 If the project receives at some interest work on the project will continue.
 > > DONATIONS: [GITHUB](https://github.com/donspablo) | [PATREON](https://patreon.com/donpablonow) | [PAYPAL](https://www.paypal.me/donpanlonow) | [ETHEREUM](https://pay.buildship.dev/to/0X3D288C7A673501294C9289C6FC42480A2EA61417?value=0.1) 🙏
-> > > Please consider making a financial donation to this project, your support is both needed and greatly appreciated.
+> > > We need and appreciate any financial support with this project, so any money you can give us would be very welcome.

 > ⭐️*DEMO LIVE*: We have just launched the first working live demo / sneak preview via gitpod [\[Live Demo\]](https://gitpod.io/#https://github.com/4dboard/proxy-yxorp)